YUNUSA ZAKARI YA’U

 Her exceptionally inspiring passion for the safeguard of the dignity of the human person led her to work with the National Human Rights Commission Headquarters, Abuja where she served as the Desk officer Children and Young Persons Rights and later as the Desk Officer, Communal Conflicts and other Related Violence Issues.
 In 2002 she was assigned to serve with the UN Refugee Agency (UNHCR) as an Associate Protection Officer and the Head of protection unit charged with responsibility of directing international protection of refugees and asylum seekers in Malawi.
 Also, between December 2006 to August 2007, Hadiza was a Registration Officer in an International Rescue Committee/United Nations High Commissioner for Refugees surge scheme at UNHCR Daadab, Kenya.
 Again, she has worked as a Consultant project coordinator in a World Bank funded Economic Reforms & Governance Project (ERGP) with the Federal Capital Territory Administration in Nigeria.

-Currently, she is the substantive Chief Executive Officer/ Federal Commissioner managing the affairs of the National Commission for Refugees, Migrants and Internally Displaced Persons (NCFRMI).
+She was the substantive Chief Executive Officer/ Federal Commissioner managing the affairs of the National Commission for Refugees, Migrants and Internally Displaced Persons (NCFRMI).
 Hadiza has, to her credit, several national and international awards among which are the following:

 Honorary Member, International Association of Refugee Law Judges.